Mukhammadzhon Rakhimov

-Career

-Club
+Club career

+Istiklol

 In August 2017, Rakhimov signed for FC Istiklol.

+Ordabasy

 On 19 July 2021, Rakhimov left Istiklol to sign for Kazakhstan Premier League club Ordabasy.
 After turning down a new contract with Ordabasy, Rakhimov began training with former club Istiklol during their 2022 winter training camp in Turkey.

+Return to Istiklol

 On 31 March 2022, FC Istiklol announced the return of Rakhimov.

+FC Nasaf

 On 24 January 2023, FC Istiklol announced the departure of Rakhimov to Uzbekistan Super League club Nasaf.

+Ravshan Kulob

+On 4 March 2024, Ravshan Kulob announced the return of Rakhimov, on a one-year contract.

+Second return to Istiklol

+On 24 January 2025, Istiklol announced the return of Rakhimov.

-International
+International career

-Rakhimov made his international debut in a 0–0 friendly draw with Syria, replacing Nozim Babadjanov in the 70th minute.
+Rakhimov made his international debut in a 0–0 friendly draw with Syria on 27 August 2016, replacing Nozim Babadjanov in the 70th minute.